AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 ## Creating the app...
 All of the code we write, will go into a folder caled *src*.
 We are going to create a class to bootstrap aurelia is the standard way, and a simple page to illustrate data binding.

-Create the *src* folder in the project rot directory, and create 3 new files within it..
+Create the *src* folder in the project root directory, and create 3 new files within it..
 * main.ts
 * app.ts
 * app.html